onegambler/alexa-tesco-skill/README.md

     * Make sure you run the `gulp build` command since it will generate files from `products.yml` needed for the skill set up
     * Paste the `dist/speechAssets/IntentSchema.json` file into the `Intent Schema` field
     * Paste the `dist/speechAssets/SampleUtterances.txt`. file in the `Sample Utterances` field.
     * Create a `Custom Slot Type` called `GROCERY` and add the content of the file `dist/speechAsset/slot-types/GROCERY`.
 More info about custom slots can be found [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/defining-the-voice-interface#custom-slot-types).
-The list is not comprehensive and you should personalised with items you use.
-To make it clearer, this is what Alexa will understand.
-So if there's no `milk` in the list, it would be harder to be understood.
-Ideally you want a mapping 1 to 1 with the mapping in the file `item-repository.js` (explained later).

 3. Tab `Configuration`
     * Set `AWS Lambda ARN` as `Service Endpoint Type`, select the correct geographic region (same as Lambda) and insert the Lambda ARN in the input field.